By Katie Wilson

-The English capital has also earned itself a mention as one of National Geographic’s unmissable cultural experiences of 2022 for the regeneration of the iconic Tin Pan Alley in the West End, the birthplace of British punk music.
+The English capital has also earned itself a mention as one of National Geographic’s unmissable cultural experiences for the regeneration of the iconic Tin Pan Alley in the West End, the birthplace of British punk music.

 Denmark Street is the centre of all the action.
 Once home to recording studios, rehearsal rooms and dimly lit clubs which played host to the likes of the Sex Pistols, The Clash, David Bowie, Black Sabbath and The Rolling Stones, the music had all but died save for a few surviving guitar shops.

 Now it’s been revived as part of a £1 billion immersive media and entertainment district called Outernet London.
 It features a new 2,000 capacity live events venue, the world’s largest high resolution wrap-around exhibition screens, plus the revival of some of the street’s most iconic shops and clubs.

 New hotel, Chateau Denmark, has also open its doors with 55 session rooms, unique apartments and rock-inspired hotel rooms.

 Voted one of the best city breaks in Europe by Time Out, we can see why this up-and-coming UK destination is getting a well deserved mention.